DIGIWHIST – The Digital Whistleblower. Fiscal Transparency, Risk Assessment and Impact of Good Governance Policies Assessed.

 - Development of indicators measuring transparency, corruption risks, and administrative quality

-- Creation of a series of interactive web portals and mobile apps allowing for accessing data and sending whistleblower reports and freedom of information requests
+- Creation of a series of interactive web portals and mobile apps allowing for accessing data

 - Development of data collection algorithms regularly updating the database, keeping it relevant beyond the project’s lifetime

 This is your hub to find more information on DIGIWHIST, partners and key researchers, as well as presentations on a few countries to showcase the transparency tools to be developed by the project.
 The resources page serves as a depository for all project publications and contains research papers, external news and events.

 Making Public Tenders More Transparent: national procurement portals in 35 jurisdictions and mobile apps providing three main functionalities: